 For postgraduate taught programmes in particular, Colleges/Schools should notify the External Examiner of the anticipated dates when the pieces of work submitted following their directed independent learning would be submitted for their oversight of the moderation process.

-The broad timetable of University level Progression and Awards Board dates may be found here.
-Subject level Boards are usually held a few days prior to these University Boards.
+Subject level Boards are usually held a few days prior to the University’s Progression and Awards Boards.

 New External Examiners